Monoecious, dioecious & hermaphroditic plants: explanation and examples

 Monoecious plants bear both purely male and purely female flowers.
 Male flowers contain stamens that carry pollen.
 Female flowers can be recognised by the carpels, the so-called pistil, onto whose stigma the pollen is transferred.
 Monoecious plants can therefore be distinguished by the fact that they produce two different types of flowers.

-Tip: The monoecious nature of plants is also called monoecy in technical language, which comes from ancient Greek and loosely translates to something like “single” and “house”.
+Tip: the monoecious nature of plants is also known as monoecy, which comes from ancient Greek and loosely translates to something like ‘single’ and ‘house’.
 This is meant to signify that the male and female are in the same house.
-So, monoecy means that the flowers of both sexes are on the same plant.
+So, monoecy simply means that the flowers of both sexes are on the same plant.

-Alternatively, the flower types can grow spatially separated from each other, such as by being located in different places on the plant.
-As a rule, pollen-producing male flowers are found higher up, so that their pollen is blown far away from their own female flower.
+Alternatively, the flower types can grow spatially separated from each other, for instance by being located in different places on the plant.
+As a rule, pollen-producing male flowers are found higher up, so that their pollen is blown far away from their own female flowers.

-Sometimes, plants only develop both types of flowers when they are old: developing fruit then becomes the task of the fully developed, adult plants while pollen is donated by younger specimens in the area.
+Sometimes, plants only develop both types of flowers once they are old.
+Producing fruit then becomes the task of the fully developed adult plants while pollen is donated by younger specimens in the area.

-Last but not least, self-fertilisation and inbreeding can also be prevented by a genetic barrier: so-called sterility genes block the ingrowth of the pollen tube into the ovary of the female flower.
+Last but not least, a genetic barrier can also prevent self-fertilisation and inbreeding.
+So-called sterility genes prevent the pollen tube from growing into the ovary of the female flower.

 Examples of monoecious plants